 - Revealing the critical information needed to empower every member in The Game does not include violating confidentiality of each individual's compensation.
 Scorecard design is incredibly important, especially for small companies.

 - With very rare exceptions, staff are not privy to others wages, bonuses, and other personal information.
 I work hard with clients to ensure that the scoreboard and other Great Game tools are designed such that individual compensation is never revealed.
-One benefit of Great Game coaching is that we can help GGOB leaders learn how to design scoreboards to maximize business transparency and education, while protecting personal information.
+One benefit of business coaching is that we can help GGOB leaders learn how to design scoreboards to maximize business transparency and education, while protecting personal information.

 - If you break the wages down into departments - let's say shipping - and there are only 2 people in that department, each knows the other's pay.
 Rolling the compensation up to a big enough number so individuals cannot calculate others' pay is the way to go.